xime-lp/BF_admin_site/README.md

 Usage video found [here](https://youtu.be/zS9xF2WrLho)

 ## Initialization
+#### On your computer
-Download the zip file and unzip its contents.
+Download the zip file 'project.zip' and unzip its contents.
 Navigate to the unzipped file using the command terminal.
 It should show something similar to this:
 ```bash
 .../BF_admin_site $